mitchavery/.SQC/readme.md

-1. I have modified the p3_create.clp file on p3.total_balance view to include an alias on a.ID as accountID which affects the join query in ReportA

-select ID, Name, Gender, Age, Pin, TOTAL from p3.customer join p3.total_balance on accountID = p3.customer.id order by Total Desc;

-2. To run this code, execute the following commands
+1. To run this code, execute the following commands

 db2 Connect to cs157a